Noxious weed: United States

 The federal government defines noxious weeds under the Federal Noxious Weed Act of 1974.
 Noxious weeds are also defined by the state governments in the United States.
 Noxious weeds came to the U.S. by way of colonization.
 Some wildflowers are lesser known noxious weeds.
 A few of them are banned in certain states.
 For example, the Ox-eye daisy came to the Americas over in colonizers' seed bags and has become the common daisy seen at roadsides.
-It is prohibited in 10 states for agriculture, and is the most banned out of any wildflower.
+It is prohibited in 10 states for agricultural use, and is the most heavily banned of any wildflower.